utilitywarehouse/shared-kustomize-bases/redis/README.md

 ## Flavour

 This manifest is for standalone Redis.
+This repository also contains the [manifest for Redis cluster](../redis-cluster)

 Before using those manifests, consider whether standalone is suitable for your use.
 There are following alternatives: